technicallySpeaking/technicallySpeaking.github.io/_posts/2018-03-08-natural-language-processing-nlp-with-ben.md

   - alexa
 exerpt: "You've seen what Alexa and other voice-enabled devices can do, now see how they do it."
 header:
+  teaser: "You've seen what Alexa and other voice-enabled devices can do, now see how they do it."
   overlay_image: "/assets/images/nlp-ben.jpg"
   show_overlay_excerpt: false
 ---